xmos/lib_xua/doc/rst/sw_midi.rst

     - UART Rx peripheral.
     - Packing of received MIDI bytes into USB MIDI messages/events.

-It is connected via a channel to the Endpoint Buffer thread meaning that it can be placed on any XCORE tile in the system subject to resource availability.
+It is connected via a channel to the Endpoint Buffer thread meaning that it can be placed on any `xcore` tile in the system subject to resource availability.

 The Endpoint Buffer thread implements the two Bulk endpoints (one In and one Out) as well as interacting with small, shared-memory, FIFOs for each endpoint.